bezabu/bb-penguin/README.md

 - Penguins Section

   - Below the fold is where the user can find information about penguins.
-The user can learn about different species of penguin and how they live so that they have context for the next section.
+The user can learn about different species of penguin and how they live so that they have context for the next section (linked to from the aforementioned third message), where the user can learn about the stated goals of the organisation, and the ways they can contribute.

   ![info](assets/images/info-1.webp)

-  - Further down the page the user can learn about the stated goals of the organisation and what they can do to contribute.

   ![info](assets/images/info-2.jfif)